Chrisann Brennan: Lisa Brennan-Jobs

-Brennan would come under intense criticism from Jobs, who claimed that "she doesn't want money, she just wants me."
-According to Brennan, Apple's Mike Scott wanted Jobs to give her money, while other Apple executives "advised him to ignore me or fight if I tried to go after a paternity settlement."
+Brennan would come under intense criticism from Jobs, who claimed that "she doesn't want money, she just wants me".
+According to Brennan, Apple's Mike Scott wanted Jobs to give her money, while other Apple executives "advised him to ignore me or fight if I tried to go after a paternity settlement".
 Brennan also notes that later, after Jobs was forced out of Apple, "he apologized many times over for this behavior.
 He said that he never took responsibility when he should have and that he was sorry."
 By this time, Jobs had developed a strong relationship with Lisa, who wanted her name changed and Jobs agreed.
 So he had her name on her birth certificate changed from Lisa Brennan to Lisa Brennan-Jobs.

-When Lisa was a baby and Jobs continued to deny paternity, a DNA paternity test was given that established him as Lisa's father.
+When Lisa was a baby and Jobs continued to deny paternity, a DNA paternity test confirmed that he was Lisa's father.
 He was required to give Brennan $385 a month and return the money she had received from welfare.
 Jobs gave her $500 a month at the time when Apple went public, and Jobs became a millionaire.
 Brennan worked as a waitress in Palo Alto.
 Later, Brennan agreed to give an interview with Michael Moritz for Time magazine.
 It would be for its 1982 Person of the Year special (released on January 3, 1983).
 She decided to be honest about her relationship with Jobs.
 The Time magazine issue had a lifelong impact on Brennan.
 Rather than give Jobs the "Person of the Year" award, Time offered the award of "Machine of the Year: The Computer Moves In".
 In the issue, Jobs questioned the reliability of the paternity test (which stated that the "probability of paternity for Jobs, Steven ... is 94.1%").
-Jobs responded by arguing that "28% of the male population of the United States could be the father."
-Time also noted that "the baby girl and the machine on which Apple has placed so much hope for the future share the same name: Lisa."
-After this issue, Brennan "didn't pay much attention to Steve's career again."
+Jobs responded by arguing that "28% of the male population of the United States could be the father".
+Time also noted that "the baby girl and the machine on which Apple has placed so much hope for the future share the same name: Lisa".
+After this issue, Brennan "didn't pay much attention to Steve's career again".

 Over the years, however, Brennan and Jobs developed a working relationship to co-parent Lisa, particularly after he was forced out of Apple.
 Brennan credits the change in him to the influence of his newly found biological sister, Mona Simpson, who worked to repair the relationship between Lisa and Jobs.